Raos2806/SoftwareEngineering/Documents/Use-Case-Realization_Specification/UCRS2.md

 ### 1.1 Purpose

-This Use-Case-Realization Specification describes the implementation of selecting a level to play.
+This Use-Case-Realization Specification describes the implementation after the game has ended.

 ### 1.2 Scope